 The characteristics of the GPS signal transmissions are provided below.

-In addition to phase-shift key (PSK) modulations, GPS employs BOC modulations.
+In addition to phase-shift keying (PSK) modulations, GPS employs BOC modulations.
 BOC(m,n) denotes a binary offset carrier modulation with a carrier frequency offset of m 1.023 (MHz) and code rate of n 1.023 (Mchip/s) and a normalized power spectral density given by:

 where: